Puffins on hillside

 Mykines (pronounced ‘Mee-chi-nes) lies off the west coast of Faroe Islands’ main islands.
 The island is blessed with the largest puffin colony in the archipelago.

-Visitors to Mykines will see thousands of puffins during the summer season from early May to end of August.
-Mykines is the puffin safe haven when they are nesting during the summer months.
+Visitors to Mykines Island will see thousands of puffins during the summer season from early May to end of August.
+Mykines Island is the puffin safe haven when they are nesting during the summer months.

-Faroe Islands map
+Mykines Island highlighted on Faroe Islands map

 The islet is the westernmost tip of the Faroe Islands.
 Seals are regular visitors when hauling themselves on the skerries here.

-You will get to Mykines by boat from the village Sørvágur on Vágar island.
+You will get to the island by boat from the village Sørvágur on Vágar Island.
 Have a look at the Mykines Shuttle Boat which will take you to the island smooth and easy.
-There is also a helicopter connection, which is made for the locals.
-Mykines is a car-free island so boats to Mykines only take passengers.

 Preparing travellers for boat trip